DrupalizeMe/drupal_user_guide/README.txt

 AsciiDoc Display module (https://www.drupal.org/project/asciidoc_display) can be used to display special HTML output in a Drupal site.

 COPYRIGHT AND LICENSE
 ---------------------

-The copyright and license for the text source files in this project can be found in files called "copyright.txt" in various subdirectories; information is also found in the ASSETS.txt file in this directory.
+See the ASSETS.yml file in this directory, and files it references, for copyright and license information for the text source files in this project.
+Output files produced and displayed by this project also must contain copyright/license information.

 Code (scripts) in this project are licensed under the GNU/GPL version 2 and later license.